-Additional post-hoc analyses showed that higher levels of active participation on Instagram were associated with more positive attitudes toward the platform (𝛽 = 0.38, p < 0.01) and more favorable attitudes toward popular products (𝛽 = 0.08, p < 0.02).
-Thus, with increasing FOMO highly passive users possibly make more deliberate judgements and retrieve more information when evaluating products.
-However, based on the negative attitudes they hold about social media, these more deliberate judgements of the attitude object are more negative because consumers might misattribute these negative attitudes toward Instagram toward the product (Ewoldsen et al., 2015; Payne, Cheng, Govorun, & Stewart, 2005) By contrast, highly active users, who were found to have a more positive attitudes toward Instagram will engage in more deliberate judgements with increasing FOMO as well.
+Additional post-hoc analyses showed that higher levels of Instagram participation were associated with more positive attitudes toward the platform (𝛽 = 0.38, p < 0.01) and more favorable attitudes toward popular products (𝛽 = 0.08, p < 0.02).
+Thus, with increasing FOMO more passive users possibly make more deliberate judgements and retrieve more information when evaluating products.
+However, based on the negative attitudes passive users hold about social media, these more deliberate judgements of the attitude object are more negative because consumers might misattribute these negative attitudes toward Instagram toward the product (Ewoldsen et al., 2015; Payne, Cheng, Govorun, & Stewart, 2005).
+By contrast, highly active users, who were found to have a more positive attitudes toward Instagram, will engage in more deliberate judgements as FOMO increases.
 However, they might misattribute more accessible positive attitudes toward the product after mere exposure by transferring these positive attitudes toward the platform to the product (Roskos-Ewoldsen & Fazio, 1997; Schwarz, 2004).

-Therefore, this research addressed an important gap in prior research showing that consumers’ trait-FOMO should be considered in future consumer behavior research, but there seem to be boundary conditions as to when FOMO affects consumer judgements.
+Therefore, this research addressed an important gap in prior research by showing that consumers’ trait-FOMO should be considered in future consumer behavior research.
+However, there seems to be boundary conditions as to when FOMO affects consumer judgements.
 These boundary conditions, as well as a deeper understanding of the cognitive processes involved in the FOMO-dependent judgements should be addressed in future research.

 Product Type Effects on Attitudes

-Our findings indicated product type effects on attitude, such that there were significant differences between basic wall clocks and basil plants as well as artsy wall clocks.
-Basil plants were perceived more favorable and artsy wall clocks were perceived less favorable.
+Our findings indicated product type effects on attitude, such that there were significant differences between basic (vs. artsy) wall clocks and basil plants.
+Basil plants were perceived more favorably and artsy wall clocks were perceived less favorably.
 This might be due to specific roles these products play (i.e., more and less hedonic/utilitarian).
 Basic wall clocks might be liked better than artsy wall clocks based on their simple and clear design.
 This would also be explained by fluency effects (ease of cognitive processing of information); that is fluent stimuli (basic versus artsy wall clocks) are processed more hedonically and therefore liked better (Shulman & Bullock, 2019).

-In a similar vein, house plants (i.e., basil house plants) might be processed easier because they might be generally perceived as more hedonic (based on the product type “house plant” versus “wall clock”) and familiar.
+In a similar vein, house plants (i.e., basil house plants) could be processed more easily because they are generally perceived as more hedonic (based on the product type “house plant” versus “wall clock”) and familiar.
 Because basil house plants might be used for cooking as well as decoration, individuals might have been more often exposed to them prior to the experiment and therefore process more familiar stimuli (basil house plants) more fluently than less familiar stimuli (monstera house plants, basic and artsy wall clocks); this results in a more hedonic processing experience and ultimately more liking (Reber et al., 2004).
-However, these potential explanations based on fluency need to be tested further, because we did not measure familiarity or fluency in this study.
+However, these potential explanations based on fluency need to be tested further, because we did not measure product familiarity or fluency in this study.

 Managerial and Theoretical Implications